 Extend your reach

 Pressure washers are no fun to lug around.
 Do yourself a favor and buy a pressure washer extension hose.
 They come in 25-ft. and 50-ft. lengths ($45 to $75).
 I attached a 50-ft. hose to the 25-ft. hose that came with the machine.
-Be sure the coupler you choose is compatible with your equipment.

 Get a surface cleaner

 It takes a lot of time and effort to clean a driveway with a nozzle.
 You can cut both in half by using a pressure washer surface cleaner.
 And they’re affordable, ranging from $20 to $90.
 The one I used cost $88 online and was worth every penny.
 As you use it, pull it from side to side rather than pushing it.
 Also, hold the wand upright to avoid putting pressure on your back.

 Even with a tarp, soap can still find its way onto your plants.
 The plants also can absorb the soapy runoff at the roots.
 When you’re finished pressure washing, rinse the plants around your driveway with a garden hose.

 Wash edges with a nozzle